Danielle Nierenberg

 Danielle J. Nierenberg is an American activist, author and journalist.

 In 2013, Nierenberg co-founded Food Tank: The Think Tank For Food and currently serves as its president.
 She founded Nourishing the Planet while working at the Worldwatch Institute.

-Nierenberg has authored and contributed to several reports and books, and written for many publications.
-She is the winner of the 2020 Julia Child Award, which celebrates leaders who are impacting the world through food.
-She was also awarded the 2022 Food Policy Changemaker Award from The Hunter College NYC Food Policy Center for making significant strides to create healthier, more sustainable food environments and using food to promote community and economic development.

 Nierenberg is also one of NYU Steinhardt’s 2022 Scholars in Residence, a program that welcomes distinguished academics, artists, advocates, and other thought leaders to our community to share their expertise.

 Early life and education

 Nierenberg was born and raised in Defiance, Missouri.
 She holds an MSc in agriculture, food, and environment from Tufts University and a B.A. in environmental policy from Monmouth College, Illinois.

 Career

 After she completed her education at Monmouth College, Nierenberg joined the Peace Corps as a volunteer in the Dominican Republic and worked with farmers and urban school kids.
 Since then, she has been working to highlight how the food system can become more sustainable.
 Following her volunteer work in the Peace Corps, she matriculated at Tufts University and then joined Science and Environmental Health Network as an intern.
 Later on she joined Worldwatch Institute.

 According to Nierenberg, she has been focused on raising awareness about food quality and availability because she "is obsessed with food."
 She wants "to know what she's having for dinner at lunchtime."
 She is a reviewer for the Africa Chapter for the Intergovernmental Panel on Climate Change WGII AR5 First Order Draft and serves on the Advisory Group for The Zero Hunger | Zero Waste Foundation.
 In 2013, she joined the Young Professional's Platform for Agricultural Research for Development (YPARD) Steering Committee.
 Nierenberg is also a member of the UN Environmental Programme's Economics of Ecosystems and Biodiversity Steering Committee.